jeremyary/Stream2Grid/README.md

         </init-param>
 		<init-param>
 			<param-name>contextConfigLocation</param-name>
-			<param-value>com.willvuong.bootstrapper.mvcconfig.MvcConfiguration</param-value>
+			<param-value>jary.bootstrap.config.MvcConfiguration</param-value>
 		</init-param>
 		<load-on-startup>1</load-on-startup>
 		<async-supported>true</async-supported>
 </servlet>
 ```

-The `MvcConfiguration` class configures the Spring MVC framework with some "classic" defaults and already has a `@ComponentScan` annotation for mapping annotated `@Controller` classes in the `com.willvuong.bootstrapper.controllers` package.
+The `MvcConfiguration` class configures the Spring MVC framework with some "classic" defaults and already has a `@ComponentScan` annotation for mapping annotated `@Controller` classes in the `jary.bootstrap.controllers` package.

 Let's talk about the "classic" defaults:
 * The `DispatcherServlet` is configured to map to all requests within the servlet context via `/*`.
 * `MvcConfiguration` is configured to route all `/resources/**` requests to static resources located in `src/main/webapp/resources`.
 * All unmatched requests are finally routed to the [default servlet handler](http://docs.spring.io/spring/docs/3.2.x/javadoc-api/org/springframework/web/servlet/config/annotation/WebMvcConfigurerAdapter.html#configureDefaultServletHandling(org.springframework.web.servlet.config.annotation.DefaultServletHandlerConfigurer)).

 If you paid attention to the console output during `mvn jetty:run`, you might have seen a few lines that begin with "autoconfiguring blah blah...".
-These log statements originate from the class  `com.willvuong.bootstrapper.mvcconfig.ServletContextAutoConfigure` which does some additional configuration of the servlet context.
+These log statements originate from the class  `jary.bootstrap.mvcconfig.ServletContextAutoConfigure` which does some additional configuration of the servlet context.
-* A utility filter `com.willvuong.bootstrapper.filter.RequestMDCServletFilter` is added to the servlet context.
+* A utility filter `jary.bootstrap.filter.RequestMDCServletFilter` is added to the servlet context.
 Its main purpose is to set details from the current `HttpServletRequest` (request URL, request URI, and generate a unique logging ID for the scope of the current request) into the SLF4J MDC.
 * Configure SiteMesh to decorate all responses except for static resources in `/resources/**`.
 SiteMesh is configured by `src/main/webapp/WEB-INF/decorators.xml`.
 * Configure Metrics instrumentation and reporting via Metrics servlets.